Friday, January 02, 2026

 I am writing this not because it is perfect, but because it happened.
 And that is enough.

-Date: January 2, 2026 Location: The Cherry Garden Homestay, Hoi An Status: Camouflaged.
+Date: January 2, 2026 Location: The Cherry Garden Homestay, Hoi An Status: Soaked, but Camouflaged.

 No comments: